British Airways Cancels Flights Following IT Failure - UrduPoint

 British Airways Cancels Flights Following IT Failure

-British Airways was forced to cancel some flights to and from London on Wednesday after it suffered "a systems issue"
+British Airways was forced to cancel around 100 flights to and from London on Wednesday after it suffered "a systems issue"

-London, (UrduPoint / Pakistan Point News - APP - 7th Aug, 2019 ) :British Airways was forced to cancel some flights to and from London on Wednesday after it suffered "a systems issue".
+Reports suggested at least 18,000 passengers were grounded after the services in and out of Gatwick and Heathrow -- Britain's busiest airports -- were cancelled.

-Reports suggested dozens of flights in and out of Heathrow, Britain's busiest airport, had been cancelled, grounding around 15,000 passengers.
+More than 200 other BA flights have been delayed, according to the BBC.

 BA declined to confirm how many services had been cancelled.